raptor-ml/raptor/README.md

 ## 🧐 What is Raptor?

-With Raptor, Data Scientists can write ML Features that can work in production directly in your notebook and deploy them to production on their own (yes! without going through the engineering team). **It's like writing Lambda for Feature Engineering.**

-After developing your ML features, deploy them to your Kubernetes, and the Raptor extension will take care of the production concerns (such as scale, high availability, authentication, caching, monitoring, etc.)
+With Raptor, data scientists can stop waiting for others to build production-ready version of their work.
+Instead, slightly tweak your Python code and write your features' code in a notebook.
+Then, export the features to Kubernetes, and RaptorML will take care of the production and engineering concerns (such as scale, high availability, authentication, caching, monitoring, etc.)

 [![Colab][colab-button]][colab-url]

 ### 😍 Why people *love* Raptor?

-* **Data Scientists** love Raptor because it's easy to use and make a use of their work.
+* **Data Scientists** love Raptor because it's _easy to use_ and let them make _impact_ with their work _swiftly_.
-  No more excuses from the engineering team!
+  No more excuses from other teams!
 * **DevOps teams** love Raptor because it's **built on top of Kubernetes**, leveraging their standard stack, and it's *ridiculously* easy to deploy and manage (because of Kubernetes, duh?).

 And what about the engineers?
 Well, it's finally taking away this "burden" from them.

 ### ⭐️ Features